 Investment Transactions and Income.
 For financial reporting purposes, the Fund's investment holdings and NAV include trades executed through the end of the last business day of the period.
 The NAV per share for processing shareholder transactions is calculated as of the close of business of the New York Stock Exchange (NYSE), normally 4:00 p.m.
 Eastern time and includes trades executed through the end of the prior business day.
 Gains and losses on securities sold are determined on the basis of identified cost and include proceeds received from litigation.
 Dividend income is recorded on the ex-dividend date, except for certain dividends from foreign securities where the ex-dividend date may have passed, which are recorded as soon as the Fund is informed of the ex-dividend date.
 Non-cash dividends included in dividend income, if any, are recorded at the fair market value of the securities received.
 Income and capital gain distributions from Fidelity Central Funds, if any, are recorded on the ex-dividend date.
 Certain distributions received by the Fund represent a return of capital or capital gain.
 The Fund determines the components of these distributions subsequent to the ex-dividend date, based upon receipt of tax filings or other correspondence relating to the underlying investment.
 These distributions are recorded as a reduction of cost of investments and/or as a realized gain.
-Large, non-recurring dividends recognized by the Fund are presented separately on the Statement of Operations as "Special Dividends" and the impact of these dividends is presented in the Financial Highlights.
 Investment income is recorded net of foreign taxes withheld where recovery of such taxes is uncertain.

 Class Allocations and Expenses.
-Investment income, realized and unrealized capital gains and losses, common expenses of a fund, and certain fund-level expense reductions, if any, are allocated daily on a pro-rate basis to each class based on the relative net assets of each class to the total net assets of a fund.
+Investment income, realized and unrealized capital gains and losses, common expenses of a fund, and certain fund-level expense reductions, if any, are allocated daily on a pro-rata basis to each class based on the relative net assets of each class to the total net assets of a fund.
 Each class differs with respect to transfer agent and distribution and service plan fees incurred, as applicable.
 Certain expense reductions may also differ by class, if applicable.
 For the reporting period, the allocated portion of income and expenses to each class as a percent of its average net assets may vary due to the timing of recording these transactions in relation to fluctuating net assets of the classes.
 Expenses directly attributable to a fund are charged to that fund.
 Expenses attributable to more than one fund are allocated among the respective funds on the basis of relative net assets or other appropriate methods.
 Expenses included in the accompanying financial statements reflect the expenses of that fund and do not include any expenses associated with any underlying mutual funds or exchange-traded funds.
 Although not included in a fund's expenses, a fund indirectly bears its proportionate share of these expenses through the net asset value of each underlying mutual fund or exchange-traded fund.
 Expense estimates are accrued in the period to which they relate and adjustments are made when actual amounts are known.